yv17/WISE-Exchange-Rate-Pipeline/README.md

     * url  = https://api.transferwise.com/v1
     * type = HTTP

-4. Go back to your IDE and open the python file named "wise_exchange_rate_dag" in docker\airflow\dags
+4. Go back to your IDE and open the python file named "wise_exchange_rate_dag" in docker\airflow\dags.
+Follow the comments in the codes to customize your currency pairs.
+You can get your WISE API key on the account [settings](https://wise.com/settings/) page under the API Token section.
+Remember to whitelist your IP as well, however if the pipeline fails in the future, it could be the IP address has changed.

-5. To be continued...
+5. Run the DAG and you should be able to see the data on the csv file once it succeeds!
+Remember the dates could be not in ascending order as it depends which date finishes first.

+## References:
+There is a list of API on the WISE official website (https://api-docs.transferwise.com/api-reference) that you can play with.

+I hope you can get some inspiration from this project and build something fun!